Exploring the origin of stars on bound and unbound orbits causing tidal disruption events: Orbital parameter dependence of the stellar distribution

 By introducing

 where $\Delta\mathcal{R}$ is the cumulative change of $\mathcal{R}$ over one orbital period of the star, \cite{MT1999} evaluated $\mathcal{R}_{\rm 0}$ by

 where

-(see also \citealt{2013CQGra..30x4005M}).
-Since $\mathcal{R}_{\rm 0}$ is very close to $\mathcal{R}_{\rm lc}$ in the case of $Q<1$, the number density almost goes to zero in the loss cone region.
-We call the $Q<1$ case as the empty loss cone regime.
-On the other hand, $\mathcal{R}_{\rm 0}$ is smaller than $\mathcal{R}_{\rm lc}$ in the $Q>1$ case and therefore $R_0\approx0$ in the limit of $\mathcal{R}_0\ll{R}_{\rm lc}$.
-We call this limit the full loss cone regime.
-A significant part of the loss cone region is thus populated with the stars, which are originating from a transition region between the empty and full loss cone regimes.
+is an approximation of the analytical solution derived by \cite{Merritt2013}, whose exact form is expressed in terms of Bessel series [also see equations (44,45) in \cite{VM2013}].
+Since $\mathcal{R}_{\rm 0}$ is very close to $\mathcal{R}_{\rm lc}$ in the case of $Q<1$, the number density almost goes to zero in the loss-cone region. $Q<1$ is the empty loss-cone regime; while in the $Q>1$ case $\mathcal{R}_0\ll{R}_{\rm lc}$, we are in the full loss-cone regime.
 We will explain how to compute $Q$ in Section~\ref{SECT-TEST}.